RobTillaart/AD5620/README.md

 The library is not tested extensively so use with care.

+The library also implements support for the AD5640, a 14 bit DAC.

 Feedback, issues, improvements are welcome.
 Please file an issue on GitHub.